hieutranss/hieutranCS.github.io/Metric-Imperial-Converter/app/README.md

 Write the following tests in tests/1_unit-tests.js:

-convertHandler should correctly read a whole number input. convertHandler should correctly read a decimal number input. convertHandler should correctly read a fractional input. convertHandler should correctly read a fractional input with a decimal.
+convertHandler should correctly read a whole number input.<br>
+convertHandler should correctly read a decimal number input. convertHandler should correctly read a fractional input. convertHandler should correctly read a fractional input with a decimal.